Conferences to deliver $96 million boost to Brisbane

 Brisbane Business Events General Manager Juliet Alabaster said the majority of the conference bid wins had been achieved in partnership with the Brisbane Convention & Exhibition Centre (BCEC).

 “BCEC is recognised as the world’s leading convention centre and our collaboration has proven a winning formula for attracting some of the world’s most notable conferences to Brisbane,” Ms Alabaster said.

 “Our conference wins have added to the wider Brisbane business events industry’s success in attracting events, which has been supported by a growth in world-class infrastructure, four and five-star hotels, and diverse leisure attractions.”

 BCEC General Manager Bob O’Keeffe said the result was very pleasing and opened up many opportunities for investment and development in Queensland’s key sector industries and world-leading research.

-“We continue to refine and enhance our long-term partnership with Brisbane Marketing and other Team Brisbane partners to grow international convention business for Brisbane and Queensland in a highly competitive environment,” Mr O’Keeffe said.
+“We continue to refine and enhance our long-term partnership with Brisbane Economic Development Agency and other Team Brisbane partners to grow international convention business for Brisbane and Queensland in a highly competitive environment,” Mr O’Keeffe said.

 This latest result comes on the back of BCEC experiencing its best year ever apart from the extraordinary G20 year of 2014, having generated $79.4 million in convention bid wins through its own activities, he said.

-The Brisbane Convention Bureau operates in partnership with Tourism and Events Queensland, BCEC and other partners.
+The Brisbane Business Events team operates in partnership with Tourism and Events Queensland, BCEC and other partners.

 BCEC was named the World’s Best Convention Centre for 2016-2018 by the Annual General Assembly of the International Association of Congress Centres.